esmBot/esmBot/docs/config.md

 - `REST_PROXY`: A Discord REST URL to use besides the default (`https://discord.com/api/v{version_number}`).
 Can be useful for proxying requests to Discord through an external server.
 - `SENTRY_DSN`: A DSN endpoint URL from [Sentry](https://sentry.io).
 This is a fully optional integration for error monitoring and statistics.
 - `OUTPUT`: A directory to output the help documentation in Markdown format to.
 It's recommended to set this to a directory being served by a web server.
-- `TEMPDIR`: A directory that will store generated images larger than Discord's filesize limit.
+- `TEMPDIR`: A directory that will store generated media files larger than Discord's filesize limit.
 It's recommended to set this to a directory being served by a web server.
-- `TMP_DOMAIN`: The root domain/directory that the images larger than Discord's filesize limit are stored at.
+- `TMP_DOMAIN`: The root domain/directory that the media files larger than Discord's filesize limit are stored at.
 Example: `https://projectlounge.pw/tmp`
 - `THRESHOLD`: A filesize threshold that the bot will start deleting old files in `TEMPDIR` at.
 - `METRICS`: The HTTP port to serve [Prometheus](https://prometheus.io/)-compatible metrics on.
-- `API_TYPE`: Set this to "none" if you want to process all images locally.
-Alternatively, set it to "ws" to use an image API server specified in the `image` block of `config/servers.json`.
+- `API_TYPE`: Set this to "none" if you want to process all media locally.
+Alternatively, set it to "ws" to use a media API server specified in the `image` block of `config/servers.json`.
 - `ADMIN_SERVER`: A Discord server/guild ID to limit owner-only commands such as eval to.

 ## JSON